 For those students who neglect their books all through the year, exam time becomes a nightmare.
 It turns into a race to see how fast they can cram an entire year’s syllabus.
-However, during a time of such excruciating exam pressure, students need to realise that studying for 12 hours a day is not a healthy routine and it’s harmful to their health.
+However, during a time of such excruciating exam pressure, students need to realise that studying for complete 12 hours a day is not a healthy routine and it’s harmful to their health.
 Instead, students should plan everything well in advance and a long time before the exams approach, especially for students pursuing engineering, medical or BBA course.
 Planning ensures that they can complete the entire syllabus when exams are near.
 Here are a few tips on how you can achieve that:

 1. Study Small Portions

 It is highly beneficial to study a part of syllabus every day instead of taking on massive portions.
 If students rush with all the chapters they haven’t yet studied, they will not be able to memorise what they studied during the exam day.
 Short study sessions can range from 45 minutes to 1 hour.
 To make that small session constructive, students should not only study with proper planning but also make use of a productive strategy.